Vietnam Map: Locations and Geography of Different Provinces

 The Northwest includes 6 provinces: Hoa Binh, Son La, Dien Bien, Lai Chau, Lao Cai, and Yen Bai.

-The Red River Delta consists of 10 provinces and cities: Hanoi, Ha Nam, Ninh Binh, Bac Ninh, Hai Duong, Hai Phong, Hung Yen, Nam Dinh, Thai Binh, and Vinh Phuc.
+The Red River Delta comprises 10 provinces and cities: Hanoi, Ha Nam, Ninh Binh, Bac Ninh, Hai Duong, Hai Phong, Hung Yen, Nam Dinh, Thai Binh, and Vinh Phuc.

-The Northeast includes 9 provinces of Ha Giang, Cao Bang, Bac Can, Lang Son, Tuyen Quang, Thai Nguyen, Phu Tho, Bac Giang, and Quang Ninh.
+The Northeast includes 9 provinces: Ha Giang, Cao Bang, Bac Can, Lang Son, Tuyen Quang, Thai Nguyen, Phu Tho, Bac Giang, and Quang Ninh.

 Natural beauty and traditional culture of North Vietnam

-Like a masterpiece among thousands of clouds, Fansipan in Sa Pa (Lao Cai) is one of the well-known places in their journey to discover the Northwest.
-On cold days, from the top of the mountain, clouds flow down the mountain like a waterfall of white clouds.
+Like a masterpiece among thousands of clouds, Fansipan in Sa Pa (Lao Cai) is one of the well-known places on their journey to discover the Northwest.
+On cold days, clouds flowing down from the top of the mountain look like white waterfalls.

-Down to the south, the rich Bac Son valley is located between the four sides of limestone mountains, adorned by rivers winding through rice fields stretching vastly… creating a charming picture.
+Down to the South, the rich Bac Son valley is between the four sides of limestone mountains, adorned by rivers winding through rice fields stretching vastly, creating a charming picture.

-Ha Giang is also a popular destination in the North, attracting anyone who comes here because of its vast, ravishing flower fields every autumn.
+Ha Giang is also a popular destination in the North, attracting anyone who comes here because of its vast and stunning flower fields every autumn.

 Going down the Ngo Dong River to visit Tam Coc, you will be surprised at the harmony of colors here.
 In the harvest season, the scene of the jade-green river, flowing between the golden fields and fragrant with the smell of ripe rice, creates a beautiful picture of the countryside.

-Returning to the rich cultural capital of Hanoi, you can come to ancient temples and pagodas, long-standing craft villages that have become a beauty of national culture, make picturesque Bat Trang pottery…
+Returning to Hanoi’s rich culture, you can visit ancient pagodas and long-standing craft villages that have become a beauty of national culture.
+It would be best to take advantage of stopping at Bat Trang Pottery Village.

 Map of Central Provinces